 Coworking spaces have transformed the way we work today.
-It provides flexibility, takes care of the basic amenities such as desk space, electricity, internet connection and all a person has to do is pay for their space at a reasonable price.
-Unlike the traditional set up with direct to asset purchase and bearing all the overheads that came with it.
+It provides flexibility, and takes care of the basic amenities such as desk space, electricity, and internet connection and all a person has to do is pay for their space at a reasonable price.
+Unlike the traditional set-up with direct-to-asset purchase and bearing all the overheads that came with it.

-Plus, the working population today likes to perform to their own timing and there is one crowd in particular that prefers a coworking environment.
+Plus, the working population today likes to perform on their own time and there is one crowd in particular that prefers a coworking environment.

 According to Forbes, millennials are especially fond of coworking spaces for a few reasons, namely, affordability and not having to worry about the overheads.

 However, as the workforce changes, coworking space also needs to evolve itself to remain relevant to the dynamic, new working-age population.
 Here are some ways, the future of coworking spaces can shape the new age of work: